sauravraghuvanshi/azure-docs-powershell/Az/Az.Network/Remove-AzApplicationGatewaySslPolicy.md

 ```
 PS C:\>$AppGW = Get-AzApplicationGateway -Name "ApplicationGateway01" -ResourceGroupName "ResourceGroup01"
 PS C:\> $AppGW = Remove-AzApplicationGatewaySslPolicy -ApplicationGateway $AppGW
+PS C:\> Set-AzApplicationGateway -ApplicationGateway $AppGW
 ```
+The first command gets the application gateway named ApplicationGateway01 in the resource group named ResourceGroup01 and stores it in the $AppGW variable.

-This command removes the SSL policy from the application gateway named ApplicationGateway01.
+The second command removes the SSL policy from the application gateway.
+The last command updates the application gateway.

 ## PARAMETERS